Judy Kondratieff Ganley – Marty Kaufman – Tom McCarthy – Dick Mudd

 When Sears Point Raceway closed in the mid 1970’s and Filmways abandoned the track, Marty was acting as a part time manager of the facility when the Jaycees worked a deal with Filmways to have the facility available to run some charity races.
 Marty and a group of Region members later helped owner Jack Williams underwrite the purse to get IMSA and Camel to commit to their first race at the track in July 1976.

 From 1984-1986 he traveled with the Trans-Am series, becoming its Chief Steward in 1986.
-Since 1987, with the exception of one year, he has been the Race Director of the IMSA Camel GT Championship and the American LeMans Series (ALMS) races.
+Since 1987, with the exception of one year, he has been the Race Director of IMSA for nearly 25 years, Assistant Clerk of the Course for the 24 Hours of LeMans for 10 years and was a Chief Steward & SCCA Board Member for many years.

 In 1986 Marty was given the Region’s highest award, The Premier Award of Merit.
 He received this award as the first RE in the history of the Region to hold the office 4 years.
 He was named Motorsportsman of the Year by the Motor Sports Press Association (MSPA).
 In 2007 he was elected to membership of the prestigious Road Racing Drivers Club (RRDC).